Before we begin, we remind you that Adult Site Broker is not a law firm. In fact, far from it.

 PDFfiller.com provides a free and downloadable 2257 form (.pdf) and an e-signature field.

-The Walters Law Group, an adult industry law firm, developed and released Quick2257 — a mobile app released on iOS and Android that creates a simple form generator experience.
-All you need to do is input the information required, advance through the prompts, and generate the form.
-After that, you can share the generated form via an email or SMS text messaging.
+The Walters Law Group, an adult-industry law firm, developed and released Quick2257, a mobile app for iOS and Android that provides a simple form-generation experience.
+All you need to do is enter the required information, complete the prompts, and generate the form.
+After that, you can share the generated form via email or SMS.

-You can share both documents to your custodian of records and generate forms quickly.
+You can share both documents with your custodian of records and quickly generate forms.

 2257 Compliance Statements